Oxygem/stacksetup.com/Advanced/HotSwapRaid.md

     [1380211.312313] sd 2:0:0:0: [sdc] Stopping disk
     [1380211.846080] ata3.00: disabled

-Replace the drive, and once replaced use this number to trigger a re-scan of the drive connection:
+Replace the drive, and once replaced use this number - 1 to trigger a re-scan of the drive connection:

-    echo "0 0 0 " > /sys/class/scsi_host/host<ata number>/scan
+    echo "0 0 0 " > /sys/class/scsi_host/host<ata number - 1>/scan

 Copy partitions from spare working to new drive: